ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   the vendor or implementation as Namespace.

-Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml), translated to lower-case and with characters other than letters, numbers, and hyphens deleted, are reserved for Protocol Specific Properties and MUST not be used for vendor or implementation-specific properties.
+Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml), reformatted where necessary to conform to an implementation's naming conventions, are reserved for Protocol Specific Properties and MUST not be used for vendor or implementation-specific properties.

 ### Transport Property Types {#property-types}